 - In line with our own Terms and Conditions of Use (in particular Clause 8.10 regarding reporting offending Forum users to their ISP or to the authorities if their actions appear to amount to a crime);

-Under data protection legislation you have the right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.
-At our discretion, we may charge £10 for information requests and require you to prove your identity with two pieces of approved identification.
-We will use reasonable efforts to supply, correct or delete personal information about you on our files.
+Under GDPR legislation you have the right to request a copy of the personal information we hold about you and to have any inaccuracies corrected.

-Please address requests and questions about this to us at email@example.com
+Please address requests and questions to us at firstname.lastname@example.org

 A ‘cookie’ is a small text file that’s stored on your computer, tablet or phone when you visit a website.